BlockBusterBPL/homebridge-emotiva-mc700/README.md

-# homebridge-marantz-rs232
+# homebridge-emotiva-mc700
-Marantz rs232 receiver plugin for homebridge: https://github.com/nfarina/homebridge This plugin communicates with Marantz receiver using rs-232 and is tested with the SR5004.
-An usb to serial rs232 converter from [FTDI](https://www.ftdichip.com/Products/Cables/USBRS232.htm) is recommended.
+Emotiva MC-700 receiver plugin for homebridge: https://github.com/nfarina/homebridge This plugin communicates with Emotiva receiver using rs-232 An usb to serial rs232 converter from [FTDI](https://www.ftdichip.com/Products/Cables/USBRS232.htm) is recommended.
 Cheaper converters may not function correctly.
+The code in this repository has been forked from [rooi/homebridge-marantz-rs232](https://github.com/rooi/homebridge-marantz-rs232)

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-marantz-rs232
+2. Install this plugin using: npm install -g homebridge-emotiva-mc700
 3. Update your configuration file.
 See the sample below.

 # Configuration